Vietnamese đồng: Second dong

+Third dong

+The one-hundred-dong bill technically remains in circulation, however due to its low value (roughly US$0.004) it is rarely ever used for transactions.
+The bill is largely seen as a collectible or an oddity, with it often selling for many times its original face value.

 In 2003 Vietnam began replacing its cotton banknotes with plastic polymer banknotes, claiming that this would reduce the cost of printing.
-Many newspapers in the country criticized these changes, citing mistakes in printing and alleging that the son of the governor of the State Bank of Vietnam benefited from printing contracts.
+Many newspapers in the country criticized these changes, citing mistakes in printing and alleging that the son of the governor of the State Bank of the Vietnam benefited from printing contracts.
 The government clamped down on these criticisms by banning two newspapers from publishing for a month and considering other sanctions against other newspapers.

 Even though the 2003 series banknotes listed in the table below have now completely replaced the old notes of the same denominations, as of 2019 the cotton fibre banknotes of 200, 500, 1,000, 2,000, and 5,000 dong still remain in wide circulation and are universally accepted.

 A commemorative polymer 50 dong banknote dedicated to the fiftieth anniversary of the State Bank of Vietnam was issued in 2001, but its face value is so tiny that it clearly was meant only for collectors.
 The note is available in three forms, by itself, in a presentation folder or in a presentation folder in an envelope.
 In 2016, a 100 dong banknote was issued on cotton-based paper to commemorate the 65th anniversary of central banking.